Taha-khan-dev/Chest-Ray/README.md

 ## To run Flask
 Refer to Flask Documentation to download Flask.

-Please be inside the folder *Chest-Ray\WebApp-PyFlask*.
-You can use the following command in terminal *'cd Chest-Ray\WebApp-PyFlask'*, Please be insidde 'WebApp-PyFlask', to run the test and the app.
+Please be inside the folder *Chest-Ray\WebApp-PyFlask*. | You can do it by the following command in terminal *'cd Chest-Ray\WebApp-PyFlask'*, To rest and run the app you will also need to be inside 'WebApp-PyFlask'.

 And then type the following command in terminal *'flask --app Chest_Ray --debug run'* to run the web app.

-Details for login:
+Details for login for testing:

     Name: abdullah_malik
     passwrd: password123